Written by

 You may notice that the CockroachDB UDF is identical to the Postgres one.
 That makes sense, since CockroachDB is Postgres wire compatible, and the syntax is very similar.

-There is a difference, though: CockroachDB is a distributed database, and is building UDF functionality that will be just as distributed as the rest of your data.
+There is a difference, though: CockroachDB is a distributed database, and UDFs in CockroachDB are distributed as well, which makes them less of a performance bottleneck than they can be in traditional SQL databases and distributed databases that don’t support distributed UDFs.
 This makes CockroachDB a good choice for developers who like the efficiency offered by UDFs but who don’t want to sacrifice the high availability and scalability advantages inherent in a distributed database.

 Learn more about UDFs and distributed functions in CockroachDB in our documentation.